defuse/defuse.github.io/content/posts/zecsec-roadmap-for-2023.md

 ## Security Side-Projects

-In addition to security audits, there are a number of "side projects" I hope to work on to improve Zcash's security.
+In addition to security audits, there are a number of "side projects" I hope to work on to support Zcash's security.

 ### Wallet Edge Cases